 You can run Scanner in the command line mode, then you can specify settings of the current scanning session and list objects for scanning as additional parameters.
 This mode provides automatic activation of Scanner according to schedule.
+Automatic activation of the Scanner according to schedule is performed in this mode.

-To run scanning from command line:
+To run scanning from command line